cwu-umd/Team7/Projects/P1/README2.md

 Implementation: Retrieves an arraylist of all valid moves using the get_valid_moves method.
 If the returned arraylist is empty returns false.
 Otherwise changes pacmans location to the first location within the arraylist and returns the result from the Map move method with the first location within the arraylist.

-Test: Makes sure that both within a NoFrame environment and a MainFrame environment true is returned from running the move method.
+Test: Makes sure that within a NoFrame environment true is returned from running the move method and that the location is properly updated.

 ### is_ghost_in_range()